Combined authorities and combined county authorities: Greater Lincolnshire

 A plan for Lincolnshire devolution, which would have included all constituent boroughs as well as the county council, failed in 2016 after constituent councils voted against it.
 There were subsequently discussions of an East Midlands devolution deal.
-A new Greater Lincolnshire devolution deal was announced on 13 November 2023 with the agreement of Lincolnshire County Council, North East Lincolnshire and North Lincolnshire with a directly elected Mayor without the involvement of any the constituent boroughs.
-The deal proposed to devolve certain powers, i.e. housing, transport, education and skills as well as environmental matters to GLCCA.
-The consultation by the constituent councils received significant support in favour of the GLCCA.
+A new Greater Lincolnshire devolution deal was announced on 13 November 2023 with the agreement of Lincolnshire County Council, North East Lincolnshire and North Lincolnshire with a directly elected mayor without the involvement of any the constituent boroughs.
+The deal proposed to devolve certain powers, i.e. housing, transport, education and skills as well as environmental matters to Greater Lincolnshire CCA.
+The consultation by the constituent councils received significant support in favour of the CCA.
 The three local authorities following public consultations formally agreed to the deal in March 2024.
 Following the outcome of the 2024 general election, the new Labour government agreed to proceed with the devolution deal on 21 September 2024.
-Draft statutory instruments to establish the combined authority were laid before parliament on 26 November 2024.
+Draft statutory instruments to establish the CCA were laid before parliament on 26 November 2024.